proofrock/filetunnel/README.md

 ## Usage

-- First, configure the script `filetunnel.sh` with some parameters;
+- First, configure the script `filetunnel.sh` (or `filetunnel.ps1` for Windows Powershell) with the needed parameters;
 - Run it with the file to transfer:
 ```bash
 ./fileserver.sh myFile.binary